 Rena Bianca beach spans 200 meters and gives guests views of the tiny Isola Municca, the white cliffs of Corsica, and the la Torre di Longonsardo.
-Any way you slice it, you’re going to be swept off your feet at the beauty of this beach.
+A great snorkel spot, you’re going to be swept off your feet at the beauty of this beach.
 In fact, you should climb up the hill of la Torre di Longonsardo to take in the stunning view from high.

 There are also pedal boats, kayaks, and canoes to rent; and a restaurant and bar up on the hill that serves drinks and snacks.

 Practical Information To Plan Your Trip To Costa Smeralda

 How to Get There

 The best thing to do is therefore to rent a car.
 If you want to rent a car, you can find great deals.
 A small compact car will cost around 15 euros a day.
 Keep in mind that the price will rise during tourist high season.

 Where to Stay